Denali National Park Northern Lights

 3. Washington State

-A Facebook page of 76,000 members tracks Aurora Borealis throughout the state.
+A Facebook page of 101.5k members tracks Aurora Borealis throughout the state.
 People post to let others know of current or about-to-happen auroral activity and to share photos.
 While the group rules concede that the Northern Lights aren’t standard in Washington like in Alaska, the moderators are excited for people to notify each other when it’s happening.
-Places that are known to be good for viewing include Cascade Pass inside North Cascades National Park, Carkeek Park in Seattle (far from downtown and its light pollution and with a nice view of the sky over Puget Sound), and Hurricane Ridge at Olympic National Park in Clallam County (although its day lodge was destroyed by fire this May).
+Places that are known to be good for viewing include Cascade Pass inside North Cascades National Park, Carkeek Park in Seattle (far from downtown and its light pollution and with a nice view of the sky over Puget Sound), and Hurricane Ridge at Olympic National Park in Clallam County (although its day lodge was destroyed by fire in 2023).

 Glacier National Park includes many amazing places to settle in and watch the lights.
 You can see them reflected in the waters of Lake McDonald.
 You can stay in your tent at the Bowman & Kinta lakes to see them in the backcountry.
 Other spots include Looking Glass Road or the Waterton-Glacier International Peace Park (where you can share viewing rights with a bison herd in their paddock).
 And if you’re more into drinking and merriment than quiet awe, try the Northern Lights Saloon & Cafe in Polebridge for live music and huckleberry pie as you watch together.